MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/setting-up-your-mac-with-windows-10.md

 ## Apple Boot Camp

 The Boot Camp Assistant app is pre-installed on every recent Mac, and launching it will walk you through the process of installing Windows 10.
 All you need is a copy of Windows (from the sources listed above) and at least 30 Gb of free disk space.
-Once installed, you can choose to boot into Mac OSX or Windows 10.
+Once installed, you can choose to boot into Mac OSX or Windows 10 or Windows 11.
 For more info, see Apple's [Boot Camp instructions page](https://support.apple.com/HT201468).

 ## Parallels Desktop